CityofPittsburgh/365-api/TOKEN.md

 This token is good for 6 months.

 ## Step 5: Update environment variables on server, and in dev

+Navigate to [AZ Monitor](https://azmonitor.azurewebsites.us/) (our interface for managing configuration of the Azure applications) and click "Configure" from the dropdown menu.
+From there, click the "Application" dropdown.

-For both the production service and the staging service, update all application settings with the new values for the following environment variables:
+For both the production service (365proxy) and the staging service (365proxy-staging), update all application settings with the new values for the following environment variables:

 ```
 SP_ID={ Encoded client Id from step 1 }%40{ Encoded tenant realm from step 2 }